7 Pencil Control Worksheets – Free Printables

 Thankfully, there are many things that teachers and parents can do to help build pencil control and fine motor skills.
 So why not do it in a fun way?

-The pdf worksheets provided on this page will engage children in becoming more comfortable with writing.
+Students practice properly holding their pencil and engage in activities that help them become more comfortable with writing.
 Ultimately, this will help produce fluent writers with excellent pencil control.

 Important Pencil Strokes